Yale-BIM/f21-assignments/assignment-3/README.md

     - **higher_hue_value:** Max. hue value for the colored target that is tracked.
     - **playback_speed:** Speed at which to play the bag (1.0 simulates real time play back).

-    > Do NOT modify the above arguments in the launch file, nor the way how the bag is launched and the detect_visual_target.py node is run.
+    > Do NOT modify the above arguments in the launch file, nor the way how the bag is launched or how the `detect_visual_target.py` node is run.

     Once you have completed the launch file, you should be able to run it as: